 BCS Middle School

-BCS offers four levels of math between 6th to 8th grades, each taught the same hour each day.
+BCS offers five levels of math between 6th to 8th grades, each taught the same hour each day.
 This allows students to be placed at a level appropriate to their math ability, regardless of their grade level.
-This not only allows for remedial opportunities, if necessary, but also allows students who excel in math to advance.
+This not only allows for remedial opportunities, if necessary but also allows students who excel in math to advance.

 BCS middle school students may participate in competitive sports, including boy's flag football and girl's volleyball in the fall, and girl's and boy's basketball in the winter.
-Other extra curricular activities may be offered as there is interest, such as choir and instrumental music, and art.
+Other extracurricular activities may be offered as there is interest, such as choir, chapel band, art, and instrumental music.